RutgersCSSystems/fire-yolov5/shared_libs/pred/README.md

 9. PREDICTOR & SEQUENTIAL : Enables library prefetching when used together.
 10. ENABLE_GLOBAL_CACHE_STATS : Enables global stats for cache hits/misses in modified linux 5.14
 11. READ_RA : Enables read_ra syscall instead of read and readahead for the read/fread/pread calls intercepted
+12. DISABLE_INTERCEPTING : Disables any form of function intercepting from the library.
+Will only run constructor and destructor

 ### Q4.
 Are there any dependencies for Compile time flags?
 1. Cannot use READ_RA with BGTHREADS: Do not disable NOBGTHREADS while enabling READ_RA.
 It wouldn't work.
+2. Do not DISABLE_INTERCEPTING if you want to run anything other than constructor and destructor.
+Note: constructors and destructors are not called for threads spawned using clone syscall.